rkansal47/dissertation/README.md

  - Bunch of changes to the `postprocess.py` script, `config.cfg` and `style.css` stylesheet to get the table of contents, main page, organization and some minor visuals right.
  - `pic-tabular` make4ht option for SVG tables; needed because of very complex tables which did not convert well to native HTML.
    - Minor cosmetic [issue](https://github.com/michal-h21/make4ht/issues/160) remains.
 Ideally would also like to be able to change the font used in the table SVGs.
+ - Unfortunately the conversion is not able to handle image clippings well :(